afzalxo/ANB-DatasetCollection/README.md

 ## Dataset Collection Pipelines for Surrogates

 This subdirectory contains files for the dataset collection which was utilized to train the surrogates.
-The dataset includes architectures randomly sampled from the EfficientNets search space, their accuracies, and their device-specific performance metrics such as throughput on all devices, and latency on the FPGA devices.
-For details on the search-space utilized in this benchmark, please see [TODO]()[].
+The dataset includes architectures randomly sampled from the MnasNet search space, their accuracies, and their device-specific performance metrics such as throughput on all devices, and latency on the FPGA devices.
+For details on the search-space utilized in this benchmark, please see Appendix.
+B of the paper.
 The architectures in the dataset are sampled randomly from the search space.
-We collected this dataset for a total of [TODO] architectures.
+We collected this dataset for roughly 5.2k architectures.

 * Accuracy Collection on ImageNet (Proxified)
 * Throughput/Latency Collection